Patriots Point

 Patriots Point Naval & Maritime Museum is a naval museum located in Mount Pleasant, South Carolina, at the mouth of the Cooper River on the Charleston Harbor, across from Charleston.

-Since its opening, Patriots Point Naval & Maritime Museum has become one of South Carolina’s most significant heritage institutions, preserving major artifacts of American naval history and making them accessible to the public.
 The museum attracts more than 300,000 visitors each year with its 1,000,000 square feet of living exhibits and artifacts, landside and on ship.

 History

-Founding & Development

 The museum was born out of an idea by former naval officer Charles F. Hyatt to develop a major tourist attraction on what had once been a dump for dredged mud.
 Initial plans for the museum called for a large building onshore to display exhibits related to the history of small combatant ships in the U.S. Navy.
 On 3 January 1976, the aircraft carrier was opened to the public.

-Legacy & Impact

 The destroyer was added to the museum in 1978.
 The museum was expanded again in 1981 with the addition of the submarine in May and NS Savannah in October. was acquired in 1984.

 The Patriots Point Development Authority attempted to capitalize on its financial success in 1987 when it announced an plans to build a hotel and marina.
 However, the museum encountered controversy in 1989 when it was revealed that Comanche, which never opened to the public, had been used to conduct cruises for private tours and VIP parties.
 The same year, arrived at the museum, replacing Comanche.
 The latter was removed from the museum and sunk as a reef in 1992, but not before suffering damage during Hurricane Hugo.
 By that time, the development project had failed, and the development authority was forced to declare bankruptcy.

 A replica of a Vietnam War-era naval base was opened in 1993.
 Savannah was removed from the museum and towed to the James River Merchant Marine Reserve Fleet in 1994.
 On 2 September 2003, Yorktown served as the backdrop for the formal announcement of Senator John Kerry's candidacy as he sought, and ultimately won, the Democratic nomination for President of the United States for the 2004 election.

 Laffey was towed to a shipyard for repairs on 19 August 2009.
 The following day, Ingham was removed by the Coast Guard.
 The destroyer returned to the museum in 2012.
-Clamagore was towed away for scrapping in 2022 due to ongoing structural issues that were far too costly for repair; it lost landmark status officially in 2024.
+Clamagore was towed away for scrapping in 2022 due to structural issues that were too expensive to repair.